owncloud/ios-sdk/ownCloudSDK/Data Sources/CONCEPT.md

 	- allow sorting and filtering through blocks, either on item references or item records
 		- leveraging converters and presentable intermediates allows implementing filters and sorting that work across data types

+- mapped
+	- maps/converts a source datasource's items into other items and allows keeping them in sync with minimum effort

 ## Composition example
 The following code shows examples for various customizations.
 NOTE: not all of the customizations shown make sense at the same time.